Nayem73/MY-TECH-SHEET/My-Tech-Blogs/Java Core and Spring Boot Core Deep Dive.md

 1. Protected: can be used for the class itself(Super class) as well as it's subclasses.
 (Within the same package too?)

+### Class level access modifiers are: `public` and `default`:

+In Java, there are four access modifiers that you can use at the class level:

+1. **public**: The class is accessible by any other class in the Java program, even in different packages.
+2. **protected**: This modifier is not applicable for classes.
+It’s used for variables, constructors, and methods, allowing access within the same package and subclasses in other packages.
+3. **default** (no modifier): If you do not specify an access modifier, it’s considered as default.
+The class is only accessible within the same package.
+4. **private**: This modifier is not applicable for classes.
+It’s used for variables, constructors, and methods, restricting their access within the same class only.

+So, for class level, you can use either `public` or `default` access modifiers.
+The `protected` and `private` access modifiers are not applicable for classes.
+They are used for members of a class (variables, methods, constructors).

 -----

 # Encapsulation